HL7/davinci-ra/input/pagecontent/general-guidance.md

 #### Report Generation

-Report generation describes three different approaches to generate [Risk Adjustment Coding Gap Report], which are referred to as Assisted, Generated, and Evaluated in this IG.
+Report generation describes three different approaches to generate a [Risk Adjustment Coding Gap Report], which are referred to as Assisted, Generated, and Evaluated in this IG.

 - [Assisted](report-generation.html#the-assisted-approach): A non-FHIR approach.
 The Payer uses their existing processes, such as SQL, SAS, and object-oriented languages, to generate a comma-separated values (CSV) file with tuples of patient and risk adjustment data.
-The Payer uses a non-FHIR RESTful API to populate [Risk Adjustment Coding Gap Report] based on data in the CSV file.
-A REST server then POST the generated MeasureReports to the FHIR server.
+The Payer uses a non-FHIR RESTful API to populate a [Risk Adjustment Coding Gap Report] based on data in the CSV file.
+A REST server then POSTs the generated MeasureReports to the FHIR server.
 A standardized CSV header that could be used by this approach is defined in this IG.
 This approach will not contain evaluatedResources in a MeasureReport.
 - [Generated](report-generation.html#the-generated-approach): Mostly a non-FHIR approach.
-The Payer generates FHIR [Risk Adjustment Coding Gap Report] and evaluated resources based on data from *traditional* risk adjustment coding gap reports.
+The Payer generates a FHIR [Risk Adjustment Coding Gap Report] and evaluates resources based on data from *traditional* risk adjustment coding gap reports.
 These *traditional* reports are generated by their existing processes using patient data and risk adjustment data produced by risk adjustment engines.
-A REST server then POST generated MeasureReports to the FHIR server.
+A REST server then POST the generated MeasureReports to the FHIR server.
-- [Evaluated](report-generation.html#the-evaluated-approach): An FHIR approach.
+- [Evaluated](report-generation.html#the-evaluated-approach): A FHIR approach.
 This approach uses the [$ra.evaluate-measure] operation and requires [digital Condition Categories (dCCs)](dcc.html).
 The FHIR server is pre-populated with patient data and dCCs.
-Payer runs the [$ra.evaluate-measure] operation against their FHIR server, CQL is executed against the patient and risk adjustment data to produce [Risk Adjustment Coding Gap Report] which references the evaluated resources used by CQL logics evaluation.
+The Payer runs the [$ra.evaluate-measure] operation against their FHIR server, CQL is executed against the patient and risk adjustment data to produce a [Risk Adjustment Coding Gap Report] which references the evaluated resources used by CQL logics evaluation.

 #### Report Query

 The Client can query the [Risk Adjustment Coding Gap Report] once they are generated.
-For example, Payer acts as the Reporting Client can query reports based on search parameters and POST them to the Provider server.
+For example, the Payer acting as the Reporting Client can query reports based on search parameters and POST them to the Provider server.
 See the [Report Query] page for details and guidance.

 #### Remediation

-Once the queried Risk Adjustment Coding Gap MeasureReports have been sent to the intended recipient and filtered to ensure that only germane coding gaps (e.g., HCC gaps) are made available to providers.
-The Provider (or a software program acting on behalf of the Provider) determines whether the coding gap is currently valid, and whether the requested encounter data evidence exists to close the gap.
-The Provider will be able to use the functionalities specified in this IG to begin remediation process to request for a gap closure, gap invalidation, and/or addition of a net-new coding gap, and submits clinical evaluation evidence to support the request.
+Once the queried Risk Adjustment Coding Gap MeasureReports have been sent to the intended recipient and filtered to ensure that only germane coding gaps (e.g., HCC gaps) are made available to providers, the Provider (or a software program acting on behalf of the Provider) determines whether the coding gap is currently valid, and whether the requested encounter data evidence exists to close the gap.
+The Provider will be able to use the functionalities specified in this IG to begin the remediation process to request for a gap closure, gap invalidation, and/or addition of a net-new coding gap, and submit clinical evaluation evidence to support the request.

 The remediation workflow is supported by using the Task resource, [Risk Adjustment Clinical Evaluation Evidence Task].
 Remediation allows the Risk Adjustment Coder to validate evidence and adjudicate coding gap change requests through Task from the Provider.
 The updated Task is then posted to the Payer server and the records on the Payer system get updated accordingly.